BlackSnufkin/Rusty-Playground/README.md

 # ClipboradMon :pushpin:
   - Simpale Program to monitor clipborad for changes and log them or copy the file depenads on the situastion
 ---
+# DefExclusions :pushpin:
+  - Simpale Program to enum Defender Exclusions from normal user (no admin)
+---
 # ElevateToken :pushpin:
   - Impersonates user tokens, and creates processes with elevated system privileges
   - Refernce: